Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 5. Introduce Them to Other Dogs & Places

-Another great way to train your dog is to introduce them to other friendly dogs in a controlled environment, such as a dog park or a friend’s backyard.
-This will help them to learn how to interact with other dogs and prevent aggression.
+Another great way to train your dog is to introduce them to other friendly dogs in a controlled environment, such as a dog park or a friend's backyard.
+This will help them to learn how to interact with other dogs and may help reduce the risk of fear-related or defensive behaviors toward other dogs.
 And try to expose your dog to different environments such as the park, the beach, and the city.
-This will help them to feel comfortable and confident in new places and prevent nervousness.
+This will help them to feel comfortable and confident in new places and may help reduce nervousness in unfamiliar environments.

 Remember to always supervise your dog when socializing and never force them into a situation that makes them uncomfortable.